Sara L. Stewart, RN, MSN

 focuses on assisting businesses of all sizes with corporate and real estate matters.
 Prior to attending law school, Tim worked as a Certified Public Accountant with Crowe Horwath.
 Growing up in the very rural community of Argos, Indiana, he has significant experience with gardening and knows first- hand the benefits (and hard work) involved with caring for a garden.
 Tim joined the Board in 2012 to assist with general business and legal matters.
 His passion for Unity Gardens was ignited when he learned of the benefits that the gardens bring to our local communities.

-From the first Unity Gardens gardening class, Cara Lupa, Purdue Advanced Master Gardener, has been committed to helping Unity Gardens grow in multiple ways; teaching and volunteering at the weekly gardening classes, helping support the kids programs, and in volunteering for the fundraising and community building events.
+From the first Unity Gardens horticulture class, Cara Lupa, Purdue Advanced Master Gardener, has been committed to helping Unity Gardens grow in multiple ways; teaching and volunteering at the weekly gardening classes, helping support the children’s programs, and in volunteering for the fundraising and community building events.
 Cara’s degree in science combined with years of employment in management, finance, accounting, human resources, and horticulture, will help add new dimensions of expertise to the organization.
 In her words; “I am very proud to say that I have been a part of Unity Gardens in some way or another for several years.
 It is such a great way to get out into the community and help educate people on how to grow their own food.
 Teaching young children about how to grow food is a way to ensure a successful and sustainable future!”

 Chef Brent Spring has been an avid volunteer and supporter of Unity Gardens in a variety of ways; introducing his students to the realities of locally grown food, leading service projects, teaching cooking classes and helping with chef demos and fundraising events.
 Previously the President/Owner/Executive Chef FEAST banquets and Catering (2001-2012), Chef Brent comes to sere on the Unity Gardens Board of Directors with broad base of expertise in business management, entrepreneurship, and food health guidelines.
 His business expertise and knowledge of food guidelines will help Unity Gardens’ next stages of growth.
-Recently, Brent co-hosted a mutual fund raiser: “Perfect Pairings” with Unity Gardens to the delight of both organizations.
+Brent co-hosted a mutual fund raiser: “Perfect Pairings” with Unity Gardens to the delight of both organizations.
 Chef Brent has demonstrated congruent values to Unity Gardens in implementing service learning and sustainable practices within the hospitality curriculum.

-Barb Sutton is a South bend native who grew up on the far west side of South Bend.
-Barb served as one of Unity Gardens' first garden leaders for years before we discovered she is a CPA with over 30 years of experience in non-profit accounting.
-Her commitment to Unity Gardens and her community is strong as Barb also serves as the president of the North Shore Triangle Neighborhood Association.
-We are so grateful to have her working as our accountant!
-In addition, Barb volunteers as a Docent and Usher at the DeBartolo Performing Arts Center at Notre Dame.
+Ms. Sutton has served with Unity Gardens for over 10 years as a garden leader, as our accountant, and as a volunteer.
+Barb Sutton is a South Bend native who grew up on the far west side of the city.
+Barb served as one of the Unity Garden’ first garden leaders for years before we discovered she is a CPA with over 30 years of experience in non-profit accounting.
+Her commitment to Unity Gardens and her community is strong as barf also serves as president of the NorthShore Triangle Neighborhood Association.
+Barb also volunteers as a docent and usher at the DeBartolo Performing Arts Center at University of Notre Dame.